Does Your Residential Property Have Environmental Issues?

 - Chain link fencing that seems to be surrounding otherwise open areas

 - Visible environmental wells (typically indicated by a steel pipe sticking a few feet out of the ground).

-While none of these features in of themselves necessarily indicate actual environmental problems, their presence or absence can contribute to understanding the broader setting and history of the property and vicinity.
+While none of these features necessarily indicate actual environmental problems, their presence or absence can contribute to understanding the broader setting and history of the property and vicinity.

 Finally, look for specific indications of actual sources of environmental contamination on the property or in the area.
 As you walk through the property, ask yourself if any of these situations are present:

-- Are there any larger quantities of fuel, oil or chemicals on the property, such as bulk fuel tanks or waste oil drums?
+- Are there larger quantities of fuel, oil, or chemicals on the property, such as bulk fuel tanks or waste oil drums?

-- Does the property have any sumps or floor drains in outbuildings that might be improperly discharging contaminants?
+- Does the property have any sumps or floor drains in outbuildings that might improperly discharge contaminants?

 - Are there nearby commercial operations that may have hazardous materials (for example, gas stations, auto repair shops, machine shops, dry cleaners, paint stores, etc.),